Johnny's Winter Growing Guide

 — Jill Rendleman • All Seasons Farm • Cobden, Illinois

 To achieve sufficient crop protection at higher latitudes, a well-proven strategy is to place one or more layers of row cover over the crops inside the tunnel in colder months.
 Row cover in a variety of weights and fabrics can be used in a multitude of configurations that differ between regions, farms, and microclimates.
 Lighterweight covers are sometimes left in place all the time.
-Other growers leave the crop covered at night and remove it on warmer days when the tunnel’s internal temperature has risen sufficiently.
-This results in increased solar gain and ventilates excess moisture that can encourage diseases common to winter tunnels, such as downy mildews of spinach and lettuce.
+Other growers leave the crop covered at night and remove it on warmer days when the tunnel's internal temperature has risen sufficiently, a practice which results in increased solar gain and ventilates excess moisture that can encourage diseases common to winter tunnels, such as downy mildews of spinach and lettuce.

 Whether going into or coming out of winter, keeping your high tunnel warm is not as essential as preventing dramatic temperature fluctuations.
 The key is to maintain as steady a temperature, or as even a gradation of change, within the tunnel as possible, to reduce stress on the plants.
 Disease pressure can develop if you do not provide good air circulation and venting of the high tunnel during the day.

 After becoming properly acclimated, the cold-hardy plants should be able to tolerate a solid freeze.
-Remember that the plants must be completely thawed before harvesting them, so you may need to wait until the tunnel warms up, or provide supplemental heat, on harvest days.
+Remember that the plants must be completely thawed before harvesting them, however.
+You may need to wait until the tunnel warms up, or provide supplemental heat, on harvest days.

-Thorough watering is necessary to get crops started, but they will generally require very little additional water during the season, until daylength reaches 10 hours and growth resumes.
+Thorough watering is necessary to get crops started, but they will generally require very little additional water during the season until such time as daylength again reaches 10 hours and growth resumes.
 Watering early in the day when the sun is out gives the plants and soil time to dry, minimizing conditions conducive to the development of disease.
 Use a moisture meter to avoid over- or under-watering.